Hall of Fame

 Longstanding Board Member 2000 – 2013

-Willean Duncun Bio
+Willean Duncan Bio

 Willean had over two decades of experience in communications, with the majority in fraud control management, holding various positions in AT&T in New Jersey, Georgia, and the United Kingdom, working primarily to implement their fraud management centers that included developing their processes and deploying fraud monitoring systems.